-This brochure, written in French, is the result of the CECAM Project (Energy and carbon content in household food supply), managed by the Club Ingénierie Prospective Energie et Environnement.
-The chosen entry is that of household food consumption in metropolitan France, different from food production and processing in the national territory.
-The results presented consider the main energy consumption and greenhouse gas emissions of the average diet of the French population, taking into account the consumption and emissions contained in imports of intermediate or final products and excluding French production exported.
-The main stages of the food system and their relative weight in the total footprint are detailed as follows: agricultural production, processing, freight transport, distribution, catering, travel for household food purchases, and home preparation.
+The perspective chosen is that of the household food consumption in mainland France, in contrast with the food production and processing of the French territory.
+The results presented consider the main energy consumption and greenhouse gas emissions of the average diet of the French population, taking into account the consumption and emissions contained in the imports of intermediate or final products, and excluding exported French production.
+This study details the relative contributions to the total footprint derived from the main stages of the food system: agricultural production, processing, freight transport, distribution, out-of-home eating, travel for household food purchases, and food preparation in the home.

-We have brought together data from statistics and models of agricultural production, food consumption, processing and transport.
-Ultimately, the objective would be to use the assessment and simulation tools developed for a foresight exercise.
-Indeed, the combination of the models mobilised will make it possible to simulate changes at the various stages of the food system (production methods, processing, possible relocation of imported products to France, reduced transport logic throughout the chain, supply method and change of base) and to assess their impact on energy consumption and greenhouse gas emissions.
+We brought together data from statistics and models of agricultural production, food consumption, processing and transport.
+Ultimately, the aim would be to use the assessment and simulation tools developed for a foresight exercise.
+Indeed, the combination of the models used will enable the simulation of changes in the various stages of the food system (production methods, processing, possible relocation to France of imported products, transport reductions throughout the sector, supply modes, and dietary change) and to assess their impact on energy consumption and greenhouse gas emissions.